alttch/eva-hmi-block_ui/doc/overriding.rst

 * **embedded** *1* or *friendly* (see below)
 * **k** EVA SFA API key

-If both HMI block UI and 3rd party UI run on the same domain (e.g. via common front-end), you may set *embedded=friendly*.
-This will allow HMI block UI to communicate with parent window, e.g. close popover windows on body click.
+If both HMI Block UI and 3rd party UI run on the same domain (e.g. via common front-end), you may set *embedded=friendly*.
+This will allow HMI Block UI to communicate with parent window, e.g. close popover windows on body click.